-The study will generate completely novel data on how carer impact evolves over time from diagnosis, compares in those caring for patients with operable and inoperable disease, and affects carer quality-of-life.
-It will shed new light on whether carers feel equipped to support their care recipients and whether they experience issues and problems that are distinct from the needs of the care recipient.
-Moreover, it will provide the first data on carers' needs for support and how impacts, needs and quality-of-life interrelate.
-Finally, it will provide novel information on which subgroups of carers experience greatest impact and needs, and what may mitigate against negative effects of caregiving.
+The study will generate completely novel data on how carer impact: evolves over time from diagnosis; compares in those caring for patients with operable and inoperable disease; and affects carer quality-of-life.
+It will shed new uses related light on whether carers feel equipped to support their care recipients and whether they experience issues and problems that are distinct from the needs of the care recipient.
+Moreover, it will provide the first data on carers' needs for support and how impacts, needs and quality-ofõ life inter-relate.
+Finally, it will provide novel information e on which subgroups of carers experience greatest impact and needs, and what may mitigate against negative effects of caregiving.

-The pilot will confirm feasibility, design and methods for a future nationwide study including all major pancreatic units, enabling recruitment from all regions and socio-economic and ethnic groups.
-The work will have important long-term implications.
-It will inform the need for interventions and services for informal carers, and provide information on the content and shape of these.
+caregiving.
+As a pilot, the study will confirm feasibility, design and a methods for a future nationwide study including all major Ξ pancreatic units, enabling recruitment from all regions and socioeconomic and ethnic groups.
+The work will also ≥ have important long-term implications.
+It will inform the need for interventions and services for informal carers, and provide information on the content and shape of , ÔL these.
 It will also help identify carers at greatest risk of adverse effects, who might benefit from targeted support and provide data to inform development of a screening tool which could be used to identify these carers.
-Ultimately, it has significant potential to improve pancreatic cancer patient support and outcomes.
+Ultimately, it has significant potential to improve pancreatic cancer patient support and outcomes. technologies